SaltyGoo/saltygoo.github.io/pages/BaldurHex/40-Mines.md

 <span class="blacktitle"> Feature C - Thunderstruck Pine</span>

 A lone burnt pine stands alone on a plateau south of the mines.
-Keen observer will notice the telltale signs of an arcane battle.
-A magical wand is encased in the wood where ligntning keeps striking.
+Keen observers will notice the telltale signs of an arcane battle.
+A magical wand is encased in the wood where lightning keeps striking.

 ---